suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 cd ParFlow_data_extraction_tool
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

+This script is controlled by a JSON file.
+A key feature of the tool is that it does not download the entire dataset from the server.
+Instead, it extracts data for a specific location and saves it as a CSV file or returns it as a variable.
 To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
 Examples are provided in the "Usage" section.
 The file should include the following information:

 ```